tttor/ctrl-foundation/method/README.md

           (can be alleviated by using models that explicitly account for model errors)

 # Policy for learning
+* term
+  * the target policy is the policy being learned about
+  * the behavior policy is the policy generating the trajectory data
 * `on-policy`
   * by estimating quantities defined by the **current policy**, either on-policy data must be used, or updating must be sufficiently slow to avoid significant bias.
   * the agent learns only about the policy it is executing.
+  * is when the target and behavious policies are the same
   * pros and cons
     * (+) unbiasedness
     * (+) better stability
     * (-) sample inefficient; poor sample complexity
 * `off-policy`
   * an agent learns about a policy or policies different from the one it is executing.
-  * separate the evaluation policy from the behaviour policy
+  * separate the evaluation/target policy from the behaviour policy
+  * is learning about the value of a policy other than the policy being used to generate the trajectory
   * pros and cons
     * (+) able to exploit data from other sources, such as experts, making them inherently more sample efficient than on-policy methods